CS203UCR/2022fa-cs203-welcome-starter/README.md

 big orange button.

 Now, click the big orange button and login with your `@ucr.edu` email address.
-You'll be presented with a list of Course Environments to choose from.
-Select the one for `CS 203`.

 After a progress bar, you'll end up at the Jupyter Notebook file browser.
 Looking at an empty directory (unless you've used the Datahub before, in which